RubyNixx/Assignment_Writing_Materials/README.md

 This repo provides a list of academic writing and critical thinking resources, including guides, tools, and phrasebanks, and useful python code such as counting markdown cell blocks in your jupyter notebook.

+#### **How to Use These Resources**
+- Visit the linked repositories and sites for detailed guides, templates, and software downloads.
+- Combine writing tools (like Obsidian or Markdown editors) with bibliography managers (like Zotero) for an efficient workflow.
+- Use AI prompts and LLM tools to brainstorm, refine, and check your academic writing.
+- Consider using GitHub for collaborative writing, open peer review, and sharing your work with the academic community.

 ---

 ## Table of Contents